video-ot-samples/opentokpublisher-deepar-android/README.md

 **Android OpenTok Publisher with DeepAR integration**

-This example demonstrates how to publish into OpenTok session while using DeepAR face filters.
+OpenTok Publisher in Android integrated with DeepAR Android SDK

 **Description**

-TODO
+This sample application shows how to publish into OpenTok session while using DeepAR filters/effects/masks in Android.

 **Getting Started**